-ELIGIBILITY Puerto Rico Planning Board
+Puerto Rico Planning Board

-METHOD OF DISTRIBUTION Subrecipient Distribution Model
+Subrecipient Distribution Model

 Through a direct allocation to the Puerto Rico Planning Board, the Agency Planning Initiative will be undertaken to build the data sets for property across the island to ensure land use is correctly permitted, planned, inspected, insured, and viewable to the municipios.
 The objective of this initiative will not provide title to unregistered properties; however it will identify which properties do not have title and which structures are informal or unregistered.
 This will set the stage for proper title transfers to take place.
 Reconstruction must marry land-use planning together with updated geographic data to ensure long-term rebuilding efforts leverage federal funds and are implemented in a way that addresses the incidence of informal housing, while enhancing the safety of the island's residents.
+The CDBG-DR funds for this activity shall not be duplicative of other funding for the same scope of work, should other funds become available.